MaiJi97/Leetcode/README.md

 ## Binary Tree / Binary Search Tree / Graph
 常见方法：
 1) DFS through Recursion </br>

    If have the possibility to visit a node repeatedly, will need to use a hashset to track if the node has already been visited.
 Eg: in graph </br>
+   Condition to break the recursion is usually when all the nodes in certain branch / block has been visited. </br>

    a.
 Preorder / Inorder / Postorder Traversal 遍历法</br>
    Eg: #230